Spanish Greetings & Farewells for All Occasions

 Tip: On top of a greeting, other basic elements can help you improve your written messages, such as writing the date correctly and using appropriate connecting words.
 If you want to learn more about writing letters or emails, you can check my article on how to write a letter in Spanish.

-Christmas Greetings in Spanish
+Spanish Christmas Greetings

 • Feliz Navidad – Merry Christmas.